Privacy Policy

 Our code of conduct to which all client organisations and organisational administrators must abide is published here.

-In addition, Diversity Atlas will only proceed with deploying a survey within an organisation after ensuring that its administrator is fully aware of its privacy and security responsibilities regarding its use of respondents’ data, which we outline in a Code of Conduct that our clients must sign before having access to Diversity Atlas.
+In addition, Diversity Atlas will only proceed with deploying a survey within an organisation after ensuring that its administrator is fully aware of its privacy and security responsibilities regarding its use of respondents’ data, which we outline in a Code of Conduct liked to our Terms & Cinditions that our clients must sign before having access to Diversity Atlas.
 These privacy obligations are reiterated in the contracts that we sign with our clients.

 We strive to ensure optimal handling of data and we help our clients to establish risk management frameworks that include privacy and information security best practices as an essential part of their use of Diversity Atlas.